Skip to main content

 Warning: Unknown or unhandled format

-Solution: Ensure the file is in a supported format or create a custom scanner.
+Solution: Ensure the file is in a supported format.

 Extending ModelAudit